-

 As Local Plans can set energy standards that are higher than Building Regulations, the City Council commissioned a consultant team led by Elementa to clarify and assess the cost implications associated with meeting net-zero carbon for new residential dwellings.
 The ‘Net Zero Carbon Targets’ Report by Elementa, Etude and Currie & Brown assessed the financial costs that are associated with building a residential dwelling to Part L of the current Building Regulations, the Future Homes standard 2025 and the cost of introducing energy efficiency standards that have been established by London Energy Transformational Initiative (LETI).
 This work has fed directly into the wording of Policy CN3 in the draft Local Plan.

-Please find a link to the Carbon Neutrality and Design for Low Carbon Infrastructure topic here. (pdf, 1.2mb)
+View the Carbon Neutrality and Design for Low Carbon Infrastructure topic (pdf, 1.2mb).

-The full Regulation 18 draft Local Plan can be viewed in the box below.
+The full Regulation 19 Proposed Submission Local Plan can be viewed in the box below.